Aliases for ALOX5 Gene

 ALOX5 (Arachidonate 5-Lipoxygenase) is a Protein Coding gene.
 Diseases associated with ALOX5 include Asthma and Arthus Reaction.
-Among its related pathways are NF-kappaB Signaling and PEDF Induced Signaling.
-GO annotations related to this gene include iron ion binding and arachidonate 5-lipoxygenase activity.
-An important paralog of this gene is ALOX15.
+Among its related pathways are PEDF Induced Signaling and Cytokine Signaling in Immune system.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and arachidonate 5-lipoxygenase activity.
+An important paralog of this gene is ALOX15B.

 UniProtKB/Swiss-Prot for ALOX5 Gene